 April is National Poetry Month.
 Why not use that as a time to introduce or expand poetry appreciation and writing activities in your home, homeschool, or classroom?

 Types of Poems Kids Enjoy Writing

 Many kids think their poems have to rhyme, and that’s not true at all.
-Many wonderful poems don’t rhyme or don’t know have an easily recognizable rhyme scheme.
-In fact, if kids feel their poems need to rhyme to be any good, they may get overwhelmed by that challenge.
+Many wonderful poems don’t rhyme or don’t have an easily recognizable rhyme scheme.
+If kids feel their poems need to rhyme to be any good, they may get overwhelmed by that challenge.